 Crosetti earned an undergraduate degree in veterinary medicine at Universidad Nacional de La Plata, Argentina, a graduate degree from Cornell University in the US and a doctorate from the Department of Clinical Science at New York State College of Veterinary Medicine.
 He previously worked for Alimentos Pilar SA in Argentina, where he helped develop the petfood division and became technical manager.
 In 2007, the company was merged into a larger feed and petfood group called Grupo Pilar SA, which operates plants in ﬁve locations in Argentina.
 As technical director, Croscetti's main responsibility is to ensure development positions the company as one of the leading animal nutrition companies in Argentina and Latin America.

-Sara Cutler, PhD, scientist, and Ben Bowen, worldwide director of customer laboratory services Kemin Industries, will present results of a study they conducted to determine the extent of oxidation of protein sources in petfood raw materials and their effect on diet stability.
-Their findings show that protein oxidation measures may be an additional tool to measure petfood quality and the relationship between protein oxidation and lipid oxidation in the extruded matrix.
+Sara Cutler, PhD, scientist, for Kemin Industries, will present results of a study conducted to determine the extent of oxidation of protein sources in petfood raw materials and their effect on diet stability.
+The findings show that protein oxidation measures may be an additional tool to measure petfood quality and the relationship between protein oxidation and lipid oxidation in the extruded matrix.

 Cutler works in the antioxidant R&D group for Kemin's petfood division in Des Moines, Iowa, USA, and has been with the company since 2008.
 She holds a doctorate in animal science from Iowa State University, a master of science in veterinary microbiology (also from Iowa State) and a bachelor of science in animal science from South Dakota State University.
 Prior to Kemin, she worked in the animal health industry doing product development and at Iowa State University as a lab manager.

-Andrea Fischetti, managing director of Chicago Pet Video, will offer relevant, actionable take-home tips on all facets of online marketing, from website basics to search engine management to social media, email marketing, blogging and video marketing.
+Andrea Fischetti, managing director of ReelPaws Productions, will offer relevant, actionable take-home tips on all facets of online marketing, from website basics to search engine management to social media, email marketing, blogging and video marketing.
 Examples include considering your audience for anything posted or shared online, how to measure social media success and five helpful video marketing tips.

 Genevieve M. Forster, veterinary and doctoral student at Colorado State University, will present evidence supporting the feasibility, safety and digestibility of navy and black bean powder extruded diets for overweight/obese dogs, preliminary evidence of weight loss and health benefits of dry bean powder consumption in dogs and the utility of metabolomics to evaluate the physiological effects of dietary bean intake in dogs.
 These promised benefits make common dry beans a potential novel source of protein, carbohydrates and fiber in extruded diets for overweight or obese dogs.